-IBM has held a leadership role in this innovation push and has named optimization as the most likely application for consumers and organizations alike.
+IBM has held a leadership role in this innovation push and has named optimisation as the most likely application for consumers and organisations alike.

-Honeywell expects to release what it calls the “world’s most powerful quantum computer” for applications like fraud detection, optimization for trading strategies, security, machine learning, and chemistry and materials science.
+Honeywell expects to release what it calls the “world’s most powerful quantum computer” for applications like fraud detection, optimisation for trading strategies, security, machine learning, and chemistry and materials science.

 In 2019, the Google Quantum Artificial Intelligence (AI) team announced that their 53-qubit (analogous to bits in classical computing) machine had achieved “quantum supremacy.”
 This was the first time a quantum computer was able to solve a problem faster than any classical computer in existence.
 This was considered a significant milestone.

 Quantum computing will change the face of Internet security forever—particularly in the realm of cryptography, which is the way communications and information are secured across communication channels like the Internet.
 Cryptography is critical to almost every aspect of modern life, from banking to cellular communications to connected refrigerators and systems that keep subways running and on time.
 This ultra-powerful, highly sophisticated new generation of computing has the potential to unravel decades of work that has been put into developing the cryptographic algorithms and standards we use today.